letsencrypt/cp-cps/CPS.md

 ### 4.4.2 Publication of the certificate by the CA

-See Section 2.2 of this document for Root and Intermediate CA certificate publication information.
+See Section 2.2 of this document for Root and Subordinate CA certificate publication information.

 All end-entity certificates are made available to Subscribers via the ACME protocol.